 Savannah is an undergraduate senior majoring in Early Childhood Development and striving to earn a multiple subject credential.
 She seeks to use her personal experience to help guide purpose-driven writers.
 Savannah has recently been granted the California Commission on Teacher Credentialing Certificate of Clearance, which has opened up opportunities to volunteer with Riverside elementary schools as a classroom aid.
 She has expertise in MLA, CMS, and APA styles, as well as subject writing for English, Spanish, Psychology, Early Childhood, and Human Development.
 Savannah is equipped to accommodate the needs of peers seeking academic support and strives to make their experience as comfortable and rewarding as possible.
 Throughout her academic and spiritual journey at CBU, she hopes to aid her peers and demonstrate CBU’s commitment to be biblically rooted, academically prepared, globally-minded, and equipped to serve.

-Emilie is a junior English and Graphic Design double major who is unsure what the future holds for her, but is excited nonetheless!
+- BioEmilie is a fourth-year undergrad student pursuing a double major in English and Graphic Design.
 She has expertise mainly in the area of MLA, English, and Graphic Design, but is also fond of creative writing, particularly poetry, and is pursuing a concentration in the field.
-In her spare time, Emilie loves to read anything and everything and is currently perfecting her latte art skills.
+In fact, some of her poetry and fiction were published in the 2021 Dazed Starling literary journal!
+In her spare time, Emilie loves to read anything and everything, and is currently working towards building her library, thanks to suggestions from her coworkers and employee discount at Barnes and Noble.
 She is very passionate about acquiring new knowledge and skills, as well as helping others do the same.
-Due to her lifelong love of reading, Emilie celebrates the written word and heartily enjoys helping others improve their skill in writing.
+Due to her lifelong love of reading and writing, Emilie celebrates the written word and heartily enjoys helping others improve their skill in writing and rhetoric.